-- A person can start seeing words in a blurry manner after extensive periods of reading and also feel incapable to ensure his complete focus on a computer screen.
+- A person can start seeing words in a blurry manner after extensive periods of reading and also feel incapable of completely focusing on a computer screen.

 - Diplopia (double vision):- This condition causes a person to see two images of a single object.

-- The constant need to read a particular text, more than one time because of unclarity in the vision during the initial session of reading.
+- The constant need to read a particular text, more than one time because of non-clarity in the vision during the initial session of reading.

 - A person can also start feeling motion sickness.
 This condition causes the sensory organs of the body to send mixed responses to the brain, which further leads to dizziness or nausea.